hakutsuru/awe_queue/README.md

 }
 ```

 *Details which may only be interesting to someone who falls upon the thorns of queueing theory...
 Messages are restored in order, to the end of AweQ, as though new messages, but with an updated `retry_count` to track issues.
-Due to ambiguity in queue specification, this was chosed as **simpler**.*
+Due to ambiguity in queue specification, this was chosen as **simpler**.*

 ### Messages Acknowledged After Being Consumed Are Deleted